pcardotatgit/XDR_create_incident_with_python/create_XDR_incidents.md

 And that's it.

 For reference, the following resources can help to complete the understanding of the scope of bunlde.
-Have a look to the [**SecureX Threat Response CTIM Bundle Builder** page ](https://github.com/CiscoSecurity/tr-05-ctim-bundle-builder) to learn about a python module that simplifies **bundle** creation.
+Have a look to the [**Threat Response CTIM Bundle Builder** page ](https://github.com/CiscoSecurity/tr-05-ctim-bundle-builder) to learn about a python module that simplifies **bundle** creation.

 ### How to read an Incident and parse all Sightings it contains ?